AniketShinde02/Caption-Craft/new_features.md

 3. **Add functionality** to the "Request New Reset Link" button
 4. **Ensure token system works properly** on Vercel

-Let me start by fixing the reset password page:

-Now let me also update the email template to include the spam folder instruction:

-Read file: src/lib/mail.ts
-Great!
-I can see the email template already includes spam folder instructions.
-Now let me create a comprehensive summary document addressing your concerns about Vercel deployment and token functionality:

-Perfect!
-Now let me create a summary of all the improvements I've made:

 ## 🎉 **Complete Password Reset System Overhaul - DONE!**